How a Charitable Remainder Trust Can Lower Your Taxes

 A CRT can last for a fixed term of up to 20 years, for the lifetime of one or more beneficiaries, or the shorter of a fixed term or lifetime.
 Most CRTs are structured as lifetime trusts, especially when the income beneficiaries are a married couple.

-Plan Your Charitable Giving Strategy
+Ready to Plan Your Charitable Legacy?

 A charitable remainder trust can help you turn appreciated assets into retirement income, reduce your tax burden, and leave a lasting charitable legacy.
 But a CRT is a complex legal instrument with strict IRS rules, and it needs to fit within your overall estate plan to work the way you intend.